-Jamshyd: First there was passion before any vision at all.
-I grew up in the mountains and educated in a private school, way above Darjeeling with the most amazing views of Kachenjunga you have ever seen.
-It was a private school run by the British.
-We had a different uniform for every single bloody day of the week including Sunday, three-piece suits, caps, doffing caps.
+J: First there was passion before any vision at all.
+I grew up in the mountains and I was in a private school, way above Darjeeling with the most amazing view of Kachenjunga you have ever seen.
+It was a private school run by the Brits.
+We had a different uniform for every single bloody day of the week including Sunday, 3 piece suits, caps, doffing caps.
 It was a lot!
 Especially for someone from Bombay.

 I was an only child and initially found it hard to make friends and even from an early age I tended to internalise the mountains.
 They became, even when it was rainy, dark and misty and I couldn’t see them, a place of solace.

 In much the same way one internalises, later on in life, great literature, great music or art.
-Also, I enjoyed walking in the mountains when I was young, being out in the wilderness, being cold and shivering and miserable but being able to persist taught me a lot.
-We were always told it would be one more hour before we arrived but invariably it would be hours and hours before we reached our campsite.
-In hindsight, this taught me perseverance, persistence and never giving up.
+Also walking in the mountains when I was young, being out in the wilderness, being cold and shivering and miserable but being able to persist taught me a lot.
+We were always told it would be one more hour before we got there but invariably it would be hours and hours before we reached our campsite, but this taught me perseverance, persistence and never giving up.
 I learnt all this in the mountains so it is always a very very special place for me.

 In 2005 after using some questionable mountain outfitters, we were pointed in the direction of the best of the best and yet we still had some really miserable times out there in the mountains.
-That’s when I decided that I was going to try and do something different.
-I was already in my early fifties and I had just done a really challenging 300km walk and I felt the time was coming when I was not going to be able to do that anymore, but that I would still want to be in the midst of beauty, just an arm’s length away from Kachenjunga or Stok Kangri.
+That’s when I decided that OK, I’m going to try and do something different.
+I was already in my early 50s and I had just done a really challenging 300km walk and I felt the time was coming when I was not going to be able to do that anymore, but that I would still want to be in the midst of beauty, just an arms length away from Kachenjunga or Stok Kangri.

 I certainly did not relish the idea of sleeping in a leaky tent.
 I wanted to be comfortable.